Count Basie Center for the Arts

-The Count Basie Center for the Arts is a landmarked performing arts center in Red Bank, New Jersey, United States.
+The Count Basie Center for the Arts, originally Count Basie Theatre, is a landmarked performing arts center in Red Bank, New Jersey.

-In 1926 the building opened as the Carlton Theater and later, in 1973, became known as the Monmouth Arts Center.
-In 1984 it was renamed the Count Basie Theatre after re-known jazz musician and Red Bank native, William "Count" Basie.
+The building first opened in 1926 as the Carlton Theater and later, in 1973, became known as the Monmouth Arts Center.
+In 1984 it was renamed the Count Basie Theatre after famed jazz musician and Red Bank native, William "Count" Basie.

-In 2018 the venue changed its name to the Count Basie Center for the Arts while the name of the theater itself was purchased and renamed the Hackensack Meridian Health Theatre.
+In 2018, the venue changed its name to the Count Basie Center for the Arts.
+The name of the theater itself was purchased and renamed the Hackensack Meridian Health Theatre.

 The building was designed by architect William E. Lehman and has a seating capacity of 1,568.

 History

 Edward Franklin Albee II opened the Carlton Theater on November 11, 1926 as one of a series of Keith-Albee-Orpheum vaudeville theaters.

 Opening night in 1926 included vaudeville acts and the feature film The Quarterback, starring Richard Dix.
 Nearly 4,000 people attended the two shows that evening, with crowds gathering two hours before the first performance.
 The New Jersey Register called the new theatre “…a marvel of beauty, convenience and comfort.
 Outside and inside it is a veritable and architectural triumph.”

 Because of financial struggles and declining movie attendance nationally, Albee was removed from the leadership of the theater.
 The theater chain was acquired by Keith-Albee-Orpheum in 1928 and then led by Joseph P. Kennedy Sr, father of John F. Kennedy.

 The Carlton Theater closed in 1970 after the Strand, the Palace, the Empire, and the Lyric theaters had also closed.
 In 1973 a significant anonymous donation allowed the Monmouth County Arts Council to preserve and reopen the theater for cultural use, and the theater was renamed the Monmouth Arts Center.

 In 1984 the building was renamed as the Count Basie Theatre, in memorial to William “Count” Basie who had died that year.
 The Monmouth County Arts Council operated the theater until June 30, 1999, when the not-for-profit corporation Count Basie Theatre, Inc. managed, program, and preserve the theater.

-As part of its $26 million expansion, the venue adopted the name Count Basie Center for the Arts on May 14, 2018.
-Later that year, Hackensack-Meridian Health acquired naming rights for the Center's historic theater, rebranding it as Hackensack Meridian Health Theatre.
+On May 14, 2018, the theater changed its name to Count Basie Center for the Arts as part of a $26 million expansion.
+Later on in the same year, Hackensack-Meridian Health bought the naming rights to the Center's historic auditorium and renamed it the Hackensack Meridian Health Theatre.
 In 2020, the Center's second venue, The Vogel, opened with small, 150-person capacity performances on account of the COVID-19 pandemic.

 Shows

-Besides Count Basie, musicians such as James Brown and Tony Bennett, as well as headline performers such as Al Green, George Carlin, Boz Scaggs, Counting Crows, Olivia Newton-John, Brian Wilson, "Weird Al" Yankovic, Ben E. King, Darlene Love and Jon Stewart, have performed at the theater.
-Bruce Springsteen made several surprise guest appearances and Jon Bon Jovi attended and organized many charity concerts.
-The New Jersey Symphony Orchestra and the Monmouth Symphony Orchestra are regularly scheduled.
+Besides Count Basie, musicians such as James Brown and Tony Bennett, as well as headline performers such as Al Green, George Carlin, Boz Scaggs, Counting Crows, Olivia Newton-John, Brian Wilson, "Weird Al" Yankovic, Ben E. King, Darlene Love, and Jon Stewart have performed at the theater.
+Bruce Springsteen made several surprise guest appearances at Count Basie Theatre, and Jon Bon Jovi has attended and organized many charity concerts there.

+The New Jersey Symphony Orchestra and the Monmouth Symphony Orchestra are regularly scheduled at the theater.